Sanglorian/orcus/Orcus Monsters - current.md

 A monster that has a burrowing speed can use that speed to move through sand, earth, mud, or ice.
 A monster can't burrow through solid rock unless it has a special trait that allows it to do so.

+**Earth glide** means the creature can burrow through earthen matter, including rock.
+When it does so, it moves at its full burrow speed, leaving no tunnels or signs of its passing.

 ### Climb

 A monster that has a climbing speed can use all or part of its movement to move on vertical surfaces.
 The monster doesn't need to spend extra movement to climb.